mtsluis/mtsluis/README.md

 I'm a software developer with a background in linguistics.
 I'm unable to stop learning.

-Things I'm currently working on:
+Things I'm currently on:
 * Databases
 * APIs
 * Linux
+* shell/bash

 ## Languages & Tools